AlexanderTanJunAn/AlexanderTanJunAn/README.md

 I'm Alexander, or Alex for short.
 I'm currently a Year 3 undergraduate pursuing a Bachelor of Engineering in Computer Engineering.

-* Currently: Interning at Continental as a Software Tester
+* Currently: Completing my final year of studies
-* Previously: Completing Y2S2 studies in NUS
+* Previously: Interned at Continental as a Software Testes
 ---
 ### I'm Currently Learning

 **National University of Singapore**

-* CS2113T Software Engineering and Object-Oriented Programming
+* CS3230 Design and Analysis of Algorithms
-* CG2271 Real-Time Operating Systems
+* CS3237 Introduction to Internet of Things
 ---
 ### Past Projects